-My job is to guide you on your journey of learning to realize empathy with yourself and others.
+My job is to guide you on your journey of learning to engage yourself and others in empathic conversations.
 I will do this by engaging you in an empathic conversation so you can experience for yourself, the power of effective tension regulation.
 I will also keep you accountable for your own practice so you can eventually continue on your journey without me.

 Imagine leaving each coaching session with a clear mind with which to think and see.
 A mind filled with the clarity of knowing exactly what you have to do next.
 A mind with enough room to face the next unexpected with ease.
 How much more healthy and productive might you be?